debase-v87/YIPS/YIPS/dip-1.md

   * Integer[100]: Array filled with the numbers from Normal Distribution
   * Integer: Expected Value of the Normal Distribution (mean)
   * Integer: Stantard deviation of the Normal Distribution

+### Additional information
+Pool design by @jusTaPunkk, with inputs from @anon18382 on randomization